Genshii8/format-mp3-artist-tags/README.md

 ## Usage

-This app assumes artists will be seperated by a `,`, `&`, or `x`.
-It also grabs any `feat.` artists.
+This app assumes artists will be seperated by a `,`, `&`, `x`, or `and`.
+It also grabs any `feat.` artists included in the artist tag.

 ```
 Artist 1, Artist 2 & Artist 3 x Artist 4 feat.
-Artist 5, Artist 6
+Artist 5 and Artist 6
 ->
 Artist 1/Artist 2/Artist 3/Artist 4/Artist 5/Artist 6
 ```